Withdrawal from the University

 Transitional Programs serves as the official office of record regarding all student deaths, including those of former students, and provides special assistance to surviving parents or family members in notifying appropriate University offices so that institutional records may be adjusted.

 Students should speak with their base representative to determine the best process for withdrawal.
 Special consideration is extended to students who leave school for extended military service (six months or longer).
 Such students may choose to withdraw completely and have the withdrawal backdated to show no enrollment for the term.
 Otherwise, they may choose to receive WMS grades in all courses (with appropriate refund) if withdrawing during the third through tenth week of the semester, or to receive both grades and credit hours (for the courses in which they are passing) if withdrawing after the tenth week.

 In all instances, a copy of the military orders or a letter from the commanding officer is required for verification of impending military service.
 To be eligible for these benefits, students should remain in school to within ten days of their military reporting date.

-Additional information about the process can also be found in the Military Programs Supplement Guide on the Office of Military Programs Website.
+Additional information about the process can also be found on the Office of Military Programs Website.